Taming the Dockerfile beast - Dockerventure Part 2

 TL;DR Build and share your own managed docker images.

-In this second part of the Dockerventure series, we are going to focus on how we can define our own custom images with Dockerfiles, how we can build those images, and publish them in Dockerhub so we can share them with the rest of the world!
+series, we are going to focus on how we can define our own custom images with Dockerfiles

-If you missed my intro to Docker click here Exploring the Docker world
+If you missed my intro to Docker

 Docker images & Dockerfile basics

-In Docker’s world, the image definition is described inside a file called Dockerfile.
+In Docker’s world, the image definition is described inside a file called Dockerfile

 The Dockerfile describes how to assemble an environment for a container that contains all the necessary information and metadata on how to run it based on this image.